 Vaping can pose many threats to your oral health.
 These include:

-Advertisers promote vaping to be a healthier alternative than smoking or marijuana.
+Advertisers promote vaping to be a healthier alternative to smoking or marijuana.
 But there are still many health benefits connected to vaping.
 Luckily, one of the positive factors about vaping is that it does not stain teeth or cause bad breath.
-On the other hand, smoking cigarettes lead to yellowed and discolored teeth.
+On the other hand, smoking cigarettes leads to yellowed and discolored teeth.

 A hydrated mouth will keep your mouth from becoming dry and help you maintain your dental health.
 In addition, brushing and flossing twice a day can be a positive step in minimizing your risk of developing tooth decay and gum disorders.